margaretstorey/startup2024/milestone 1 - proof of concept.md

 4. Demonstrate an interesting, self contained, primary use case of your application that has value.
 5. Give a good presentation (simple, clear, focused, time-framed, sincere).
 6. Reflect on your progress and feedback.
-7. Each team member should provide a summary of their contributions to the work done so far.
+7. Summary of individual progress per team member.

 If you have any questions please do not wait for the milestone meeting, please reach out to us on Slack.